StudentsProjectsITEA/JS-intermediate-calendar/README.md

 # JS-intermediate-calendar
-Web calendar written on JavaScript by Artur Pinkevych
+Web calendar written on JavaScript by @apinkev